CAMDEN CLIMBING FESTIVAL

 Learning how to set up climbs takes a lot of time and practice under the supervision of a professional climbing instructor or a trusted and competent climbing buddy.
 Unless this individual knows how to lead climb, how are climbs set up and properly managed?
 This clinic shows you how.
 It is recommended for experienced climbers and/or CCF participants who have successfully completed the morning clinic Introduction to Rock Climbing.

-After hiking to the top of Barrett’s Cove Cliff and the Verticals, climbers will suit up, assess various anchor types and learn how to managed top accessed climbs by setting up belayed rappels.
+After hiking to the top of the Verticals, climbers will suit up, assess various anchor types and learn how to managed top accessed climbs by setting up belayed rappels.
 The CCF team will be present to demonstrate and coach participants on how to construct and use these incredible systems.
 This is the system used in places like Otter Cliffs in Acadia National Park.

 2024 FESTIVAL SCHEDULE